mimosinnet/P6-Color-RangeToColor/README.md

 # Description

 This module gives the hex color code (from red to green) of a given value considering the range of the scale.
 The color code in the 30 color red-green gradient is obtained using a linear transformation of the value.

-The code in the examples directory illustrate how to use the module.
+There are some illustrations in the examples directory.

+# Functions

+The module defines the function get_color_code:

+get_color_code( Rat $value, Numeric :$lower_value, Numeric :$upper_value --> Str )

 # Installation